charles-l/python-compiler/README.md

 better suited for compiler implementation (I miss my functional pattern matching and sum types), but are also more obscure.
 It takes some time to learn Haskell or OCaml, and the code isn't as easy for beginners to these languages to grok.

+The goal is to keep the code fairly "python conventional" (inspired particularly by the likes of Norvig, `requests`,